Asperger Syndrome and Attention Deficit Disorder

 One author put it this way: children with Attention Deficit Disorder respond to behavioral modification.
 With Asperger Syndrome, the syndrome is the behavior.

 Both kinds of children can tantrum, talk too loud and too much and have problems modulating their behaviors and making friends.
-Both are social failures but for different reasons.
+Both face social challenges, but for different reasons.

 The child with Attention Deficit Disorder knows what to do but forgets to do it.
 Aspies do not know what to do.
 They do not understand that relationships are two-sided.
 If an Aspies talks on and on in an unmodulated voice about his particular interest, he simply does not understand that he is boring his friend and showing disinterest in his friend’s side of the conversation.
 On the other hand, the child with ADD cannot control himself from dominating the conversation.